 EPA’s Local Government Climate and Energy Strategy Series.
 This series is designed for policy makers and program implementers interested in cost-effective climate and energy strategies, such as mayors, city or town council members, energy managers, city planners, metropolitan and regional planning organizations, and their private and nonprofit partners.

 This program provides technical assistance, analytical tools, and outreach support to state, local, and tribal governments.
 This series provides an overview of greenhouse gas (GHG) emissions reduction strategies that local governments can use to achieve economic, environmental, social, and human health benefits.
 The strategies covered in this series includes energy efficiency, transportation, community planning and design, solid waste and materials management, and renewable energy.

-2014 Energy Plan.
-The 2014 Virginia Energy Plan is intended to provide a strategic vision for energy policy in the Commonwealth.
+2022 Energy Plan.
+The 2022 Virginia Energy Plan is intended to provide a strategic vision for energy policy in the Commonwealth.
 This plan has been developed in accordance with Chapter 2 of Title 67 of the Code of Virginia.
-Per the statute, the Division of Energy of the Department of Mines, Minerals and Energy is the agency tasked with releasing the Virginia Energy Plan.
 The Plan has been constructed to provide a comprehensive view of where Virginia has been and currently is in terms of its energy assets, and it charts a path forward for energy policy in the Commonwealth.
-Click HERE for more information.